MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureVMCustomScriptExtension](./Get-AzureVMCustomScriptExtension.md)
-Gets information from an azure_2 virtual machine custom script extension.
+Gets information from an Azure virtual machine custom script extension.

 ### [Get-AzureVMDiagnosticsExtension](./Get-AzureVMDiagnosticsExtension.md)
-Gets the settings of the azure_2 Diagnostics extension on a virtual machine.
+Gets the settings of the Azure Diagnostics extension on a virtual machine.

 ### [Get-AzureVMDscExtensionStatus](./Get-AzureVMDscExtensionStatus.md)